 We have archived The Brief here for your online viewing.

-Featuring Tracy Glynn on Canada under-reporting deforestration rates, Doug James on how seniors in Saint John pay more for water than the Irving pulp mill, Lawrence Wuest on how the Higgs government is promoting uranium mining as the “next genie,” and Tracy Glynn on the Edmundston pulp mill workers’ wage increase.
+Featuring Tracy Glynn on Canada under-reporting deforestation rates, Doug James on how seniors in Saint John pay more for water than the Irving pulp mill, Lawrence Wuest on how the Higgs government is promoting uranium mining as the “next genie,” and Tracy Glynn on gains made by the Edmundston pulp mill workers.

 Featuring Matthew Hayes on what the Canadian election results would have looked like with proportional representation, Lawrence Wuest on how the myth of Sisson mine has been used as a way to save New Brunswick and Tracy Glynn on Upham citizens’ concerns over the approval of the J.D.
 Irving gypsum mine.